 Faith And Works

-A. Either your belief is not consistent with Scripture, or Jesus wasn’t completely forthright when asked what God requires of us.
-(John 6:28-29)
+Either your position is not consistent with Scripture, or Jesus wasn’t being completely forthright when He was asked what work God requires of us.
+He said, “The work of God is this: to believe in the one He sent” (John 6:28-29).

 The phrases you quoted are from from James 2.
 In the one about demons believing there is one God and trembling, James was referring to the fact that demons believe there’s one God because they’ve seen Him.
 But since they didn’t accept them as their savior, all they can look forward to is His wrath.
 That’s why they tremble.
 It’s not enough to believe that there’s a God.
 You have to believe that He died for your sins.